 Like a jewel in its setting, the palace park is surrounded by a wall.
-Behind it the 60 hectares of park area are revealed, ideal for relaxation and breathing deeply, for a stroll, to enjoy and be astonished – hardly 20 minutes by bicycle from the old city centre of Salzburg.
+Behind it the 60 hectares of park area are revealed, ideal for relaxation and breathing deeply, for a stroll, to enjoy and be astonished – less than 20 minutes by bicycle from the city centre of Salzburg.
 Art historians see a mannerist work of art in this park, a chamber of wonders of garden architecture: partly artistically laid-out park landscape, partly untouched natural biotope; partly ﬁelds, ponds, hills, partly children’s paradise.
 The name Hellbrunn means, among other things, ‘healing spring’ – all who come here will understand why.

 The historic park A stroll through time